Invariants in Quantum Geometry: Surfaces

-For a time-like hyperlink $L = \{1^1, \cdots, l^n\}$, define the linking number between $L$ and a surface $S$ with boundary, as \beq {\rm lk}(L, S) := \sum_{u=1}^n{\rm lk}(l^u, S). \nonumber \eeq Note that we require that for each $u = 1, \cdots , n$, $l^u$ is time-ordered with $S$.
-Then the linking number is an invariant under any ambient isotopy of $L$ and $S$, as long as the process keeps the deformed hyperlink and the boundary together as a time-like hyperlink, while preserving the time-ordering.
-This applies for the computation using $\pi_a$, $a=0,1,2,3$.
+Define the linking number between an oriented time-like hyperlink $L$ and an oriented surface $S$ with boundary, as \beq {\rm lk}(L, S) := \sum_{u=1}^n{\rm lk}(l^u, S), \nonumber \eeq ${\rm lk}(l^u, S)$ as defined in Equation (\ref{e.lk.1}).
+Then this linking number as defined, is invariant under any orientation preserving, ambient isotopy of $L$ and $S$, as long as the process keeps the deformed hyperlink and the boundary together as an oriented time-like hyperlink, while preserving the time-ordering between the component loops and the connected components in the surface.

-We can also define an equivalence relation on the pair $(L, S)$ using time-like isotopy, preserving time-ordering, analogous to the case for a pair consisting of a loop and a surface, as defined in Definition \ref{d.ts.2}.